RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 > **How to reduce the time from launching game to joining my friends' lobby**
 >
 > Launch the game with no mods mode.
-Then you can jump out of loading your own mods and only load host's mods once.
+Then you can skip loading your own mods and only load host's mods once.

 > **Some mutators do not work as expected sometimes.**
 >